What is an infection?

 What is the treatment for infections in cats?

-Antibiotics are used to treat bacterial infections, they can not treat viral infections, however.
+Antibiotics are used to treat bacterial infections; they can not treat viral infections, however.
 In some cases, your veterinarian will perform a bacterial culture and sensitivity to determine the exact type of bacteria involved, and then prescribe the appropriate antibiotic to treat that particular strain.
-Different antibiotics work for different bacteria.

 Supportive care such as fluid therapy and nutritional support for viral infections.